AllanYangZhou/midGPT/README.md

-# NanoGPT EQX
+# midGPT
-A simple and hackable repository for training medium-sized (hopefully, even somewhat large) GPTs.
-Like [NanoGPT](https://github.com/karpathy/nanoGPT/), but using Jax+[Equinox](https://github.com/patrick-kidger/equinox) instead of PyTorch.
+A simple and hackable repository for training mid-sized GPTs (language models).
+Built using Jax+[Equinox](https://github.com/patrick-kidger/equinox).
+Directly inspired by [NanoGPT](https://github.com/karpathy/nanoGPT/).

 Model code is in `src/model.py`, training code is in `src/train.py`.
 Experiments are configured and launched by `train_<dset>.py` scripts (e.g., `train_owt.py`).